Amanda Given Yap WeiYen

 Associate

-Amanda Given is an Associate at Daniel & Wong, where she is a part of the firm’s Dispute Resolution department, specialising in corporate and commercial litigation.
+Amanda Given is an Associate at Daniel & Wong, where she is a part of the firm’s Dispute Resolution department, specialising in civil, corporate and commercial litigation.

 Beyond litigation, Amanda has a keen interest in pro bono activities, having volunteered with Street Feeders of KL during her university days – an experience that deepened her commitment to justice and social responsibility.